Reading in the Garden 1915 Nikolay Bogdanov-Belsky (fair use)*

 My most imfluential books are not necessarily the most fun books to page through.
 Rather, they are the ones that have stuck with me, changed me.

 The Divine Comedy by Dante Alighieri.
 I’ve always been a reader.
 I’ve read most of the classics, from Homer to Shakespeare and back.
 But I’ve never read anything that pushed its way into my painting like Dante’s Divine Comedy.
 I find it to be a particularly visual prose as well as a very compelling story.
 Back in the late '70s and early '80s, I began a project that is on-going to this day.
 I read a few cantos from the Divine Comedy.
 Then I put it aside and begin painting.
 I would begin with an intuition of a color harmony.
 No preliminary sketches or other preparatory work is used.
 This thing has a different pulse.
 What comes forth is very interesting.
 I throw a lot of pieces away, some of the work looks like it was painted by a lunatic.
 But there is a voice in it that speaks to me.
-As Dante says, "Follow your own star".
-A few "Dante" pieces are included in my contemporary website: www.LaLumia.com/contemporary (as opposed to my traditional site: www.LaLumia.com )
+As Dante says, "Follow your own star."

 Though I find books about art - history, monographs, philosophy - inspiring, I rarely revisit them.
 Paintings in museums and the occasional flip through a book, yes.
 The trouble is temporal.
 I am standing in a different light from the first reading and the glints and revelations are now coming from somewhere else.
 One notable exception to prove the rule (though it has been a long time since I peered into its pages) is Robert Henri's The Art Spirit - an encouraging and enlightening resource, worth revisiting for years.

-The first books I made sure I owned were, Ted Kautzky, Herb Olson and John Pike because I wanted to learn Watercolor.
+The first books I made sure I owned were by Ted Kautzky, Herb Olson and John Pike because I wanted to learn watercolor.
 (We've put links to one of each of these artist's books above.
 There are many more.)
-This was in the 50's and they were the only books I new of that were about Watercolor.
-Then I discovered Andrew Wyeth and the world of becoming and artist opened up before me with so much excitement in trying to understand how one artist could paint in such extreme directions all based on composition.
+This was in the 50s and they were the only books I knew of that were about watercolor.
+Then I discovered Andrew Wyeth and the world of becoming an artist opened up before me with so much excitement in trying to understand how one artist could paint in such extreme directions all based on composition.
 WOW!
 Of course now there are so many wonderful artists that I can look at on Facebook and I am inspired every day to become as good as I can.